The-Viper-One/ActiveDirectoryAttackTool/README.md

 ```
 <br/>

-# Systems with no internet access
+# Usage - Systems with no internet access
 If the system you are testing has no internet access or is a CTF machine, ADAT will download the required GitHub repositories to your attacking system.
 Ensure you specify the ```-L``` parameter and set both the LocalIP and LocalPort variables within the script to that of your attacking system.
 ```
 bash ADAT.sh -U ViperOne -P Password123 -t 10.10.10.100 -d Security.local -L
 ```
 <br/>

-# Standalone Windows Systems
+# Usage - Standalone Windows Systems

 Usage for non domain joined systems, whilst not officially supported by ADAT, many of the commands can be run against a standalone Windows system.
 ```